Yinqi596/2-git-workflow-practice-larisajz/README.md

 ## Commented by Chuqiao Huang(ch3807):
 Great point!
 I agree that simplicity is often ignored in software development.
 Many developers try to use big-tech solutions without really needing them.
 Your view on focusing on practical and useful engineering is a great reminder.
 I also find an ariticle that emphasizes the same perspective that nowaday's software engineering needs more pratical and soft skills in order to make a successful project.
 Well said!

+## Commented by Yinqi Wang(Yinqi596):
+I absolutely agree with your opinion that simplicity is underrated in software engineering, nowdays programmers use complicated tools and algorithms to show their skills, but this is quite unnecessary.
+Using the most common solutions is a best way to save time and energy and make the programs more readable for everyone else.